-Drug abuse has become a universal concern to humanity.
-The illegal drugs have multifaced effects on health, society and economy.
+Drug abuse has become a universal concern for humanity.
+The illegal drugs have multifaced effects on health, society, and economy.
 It has become a growing concern for society.
-One of the major reason for drug abuse is that its presence.
+One of the major reason for drug abuse is its presence.
 And sometimes, its glorification through media such as series and films.
 To combat such situations our society not only need health measures but also to control the regulation of such drugs.
-India is one of the major countries to supply the demand of illicit opium primarily for medical purpose.
+India is one of the major countries to supply the demand for illicit opium primarily for medical purpose.
 Also, India is located near major opium poppy growing areas.
 Which makes it vulnerable to drugs through trafficking/ transit route.

 The principal objective of the act was to consolidate and amend the earlier provisions regarding Narcotic Drugs; to

 - Make strict provisions regarding the regulation of narcotic drugs and psychotropic substance.